SAP technical upgrade

 Other things to consider that are not as obvious relate to the business fit, custom coding, and business reporting requirements, which we will look at next.

-Evaluating custom development impact on your
+Evaluating custom development impact on your SAP upgrade

 I have put together a table below related to development efforts (cost) and/or the risk involved with the development effort.
-This table can be applied to a new or to an upgrade.
+This table can be applied to a new SAP implementation or to an upgrade.
 Whether that upgrade is a reimplementation or a technical upgrade, this development table shows the impact of a key part of the effort.

 For an upgrade, if all of your development efforts are in the Low to Average categories, and your “frustration factor” is low, you are probably a good candidate for a technical upgrade.
 However, if you have too much development work in the High category, or if the “frustration factor” is moderate to high, then you are probably a good candidate for an SAP reimplementation.

 Significant amounts of development in the High category (below) indicate you may have a number of custom-coded solutions.
-Unless these solutions addressed a key business driver aligned with your company's strategic direction or mission, and there were no other standard options, you might want to reassess this type of development for a reimplementation.
+Unless these solutions addressed a key business driver aligned with your company’s strategic direction or mission, and there were no other standard options, you might want to reassess this type of development for a reimplementation.
 This is especially true for any type of regulatory compliance requirement.
 SAP maintains all of the system functionality to comply with the latest regulatory compliance requirements as part of your standard application support.
-If a regulation changes, SAP provides support and application changes for standard system functionality, not for custom-coded solutions your invented.
+If a regulation changes, SAP provides support and application changes for standard system functionality, not for custom-coded solutions your system integrator invented.

 Considering the frustration factor in your SAP upgrade